academe/omnipay-helcim/README.md

 The [network flow chart can be found here](https://github.com/academe/omnipay-helcim/blob/master/docs/omnipay-helcim-hostedpages.pdf).
 It should help to put things into context.
+It is a first draft, and probably uses the wrong types of arrows for the data, process and user flows, so any experience in this type of chart would be most appreciated.
+Bear in mind, its aim is to help a developer to see what needs to be developed, where debug hooks can be put in when things don't work quite as expected, and to help get some eyes on any security issues with the payment flow.

 [Sample code for using this gateway](https://github.com/academe/omnipay-helcim/blob/master/docs/HostedPages-Purchase.md) is also in the docs section.
 It assumes you are familiar with the OmniPay environment,